giodalmas/Financial-Mathematics-DS-reports/README.md

 ## Report 2

-● Choose a dividend paying asset ( Pepesico in this case)
+● Choose a dividend paying asset ( Mastercard Incorporated in this case)

 ● Fix a maturity T and consider Call a Put with K1 and K2 (K1<<K2)